-Adelaides Drinking Water
+Adelaide's Drinking Water

 Half of Adelaide’s drinking water is pumped from the River Murray.
-Additionally in 2013, a sea desalination plant was also built to supply water to Adelaide.
+Additionally, in 2013, a sea desalination plant was also built to supply water to Adelaide.

-Who controls your Drinking Water?
+Who Controls Your Drinking Water?

-SA Water manages Adelaide’s drinking water gained from water reservoirs namely:
+SA Water manages Adelaide’s drinking water gained from water reservoirs, namely:

-- Happy and Happy Valley
+- Mount Bold Happy and Happy Valley

 - Little and South Para